drdplusinfo/skills/README.md

 [![Test Coverage](https://codeclimate.com/github/jaroslavtyc/drd-plus-skills/badges/coverage.svg)](https://codeclimate.com/github/jaroslavtyc/drd-plus-skills/coverage)
 [![License](https://poser.pugx.org/drd-plus/skills/license)](https://packagist.org/packages/drd-plus/skills)

+*Can you swim?
+How long you will read that book?
+Can you hold on horse?*

+### Warning about distinction from PPH rules
+The **reading and writing** skill gives a "bonus" to reading speed, despite PPH rules where reading and writing is impossible.

+This library gives -144 as a "bonus" to reading speed, which means 10 years.
+The reason is mostly technical - because returning *something* is easier and more clear than *nothing* (by null or exception), and partly because its logical - after ten years you have a chance to decode that strange symbols, especially when they mean something in a language you already know.

+### Structure

 Skills are all the person skills on one pile.
 -> SameTypeSkills are skills of same type, like physical, on one pile -> Skill is specific learned "ability", like horse riding